-The Bank incurs credit risk through the provision of liquidity to RITS participants through repos.
-This credit risk is mitigated by accepting only high-quality collateral, applying an appropriate haircut to the collateral, and collecting mark-to-market margin daily (see Principle 5).
+The Bank incurs credit risk in the provision of liquidity to approved RITS participants under repo.
+This credit risk is mitigated by purchasing only high-quality securities, applying appropriate haircuts to the securities, and maintaining mark-to-market margin on a daily basis (see Principle 5).
 Participation requirements in RITS also help to reduce the probability of a participant default (see Principle 18).
-The Bank monitors the liquidity it extends to RITS participants and the composition of collateral that it holds on a daily basis.
-This information is readily available in the Bank's collateral management system (see Key Consideration 5.6).
+The Bank monitors the liquidity it provides to approved RITS participants and the composition of securities that it holds on a daily basis.
+This information is readily available via summary reports produced by the Bank's trade entry and collateral management system (see Key Consideration 5.6).